apache/kylin/website/download/index.md

 #### ODBC Driver

-Compile it from the source code (in the "odbc" sub-folder).
+Apache Kylin no longer provides the download for pre-built ODBC driver binary package.
+You can compile it from the source code (in the "odbc" sub-folder).
+Read this [announcement](http://apache-kylin.74782.x6.nabble.com/Kylin-ODBC-driver-is-removed-from-download-page-td12928.html).

 #### Previous Release